rfernand387/arosics/readme.txt

 7. Change the first notbook cell with a selection of either Global or Local registration.

 8. Run the notebook.
-You will have to enter your Google Earth Engine authentication code into cell xx when requested.
+You will have to enter your Google Earth Engine authentication code into cell 4 when requested.